jasparkatt/CountyHealth/README.md

 Simple (sort of) d3.js project comparing Wisconsin County Health measures across various metrics upto Y2010.
-Data would need upating to make this a little more useful these days....
+Data would need upating to make this a little more useful these days....i really had no idea what is was doing when i smashed this together a few years ago.
+Enjoy!!